Uses

 • I have both my laptop and monitoring mounted on an ergonomic mounting system that I got from back home.
 The website is in Macedonian, but you’ll get the idea from the photos.

-• And for my mouse, something I use less and less, I picked the Logitech MX Master 3s for Mac.
+• For my mouse, something I use less and less, I picked the Logitech MX Master 3s for Mac.
 I’ve always wanted the MX Master, but I’ve been using Apple’s Magic Mouse up until recently.
 I really like this mouse.
 It has a silent click.
 It has infinite scroll which is actually pretty useful.
 It’s an overall good mouse.

 Audio